 |Inline Choice||Math(s) Working|

 - Do not ask students to copy & paste images into Inspera.
 If you require students to submit images such as diagrams and graphs, this should be via the Upload Assignment question type.
 Single image uploads can be allowed if .jpg or .png file types are enabled.
 Multiple images could be saved in a PDF document along with the answer text, or an additional Upload Assignment question worth zero marks could be used if the answer text and images are required separately.

-- Urkund for originality checking can be enabled within certain question types during the exam period.
+- Ouriginal (previously known as Urkund) for originality checking can be enabled within certain question types during the exam period.
 These are: Essay and Upload Assignment.

 Automatically marked question types

 Multiple Choice is a question type where the candidates will answer the question by selecting one alternative.

 Multiple Response is a question type where candidates will answer the question by selecting one or more alternatives.

 Text Entry is a question type where the candidates can answer the question by filling in a word or a short sentence in a blank field.
 You can have multiple correct alternatives.

 Numeric Entry is a question type where the candidates can answer the question by writing only a number or number value.
 If a candidate uses letters, they will receive an error message.
 You can have a correct interval e.g. between 5 and 5.3 is correct, but you cannot have two separate answers.